TeoKa/teoka.github.io/career/education.md

 Task: _Choose a project topic and then work through a series of steps to evaluate the opportunity, walk through the Business Understanding phase of the CRISP-DM process for it, develop a validation plan for the solution, consider key Machine Learning system design decisions, and identify potential issues that may affect the final model in production._

 ## Master Courses Assistant

+During my Master of Science (Delft), I was hired part-time as course assistant during my master thesis.
+I was able to finally sit _on the other side of the table_ and understand the problems from professor perspective.
+This experience helped me to take the first steps as a coach to help colleague and co-worker struggling with difficul problems.
+But also this experience helped me to be a good listener.

 ([LaTeX](https://www.youtube.com/watch?v=_pDUcLjUMNo))